 Now that we've covered the similarities between the two tests, let's dig into the differences.

-Starting with some logistics, the PSAT is scored on a scale of 320-1520, while the SAT is scored on a scale of 400-1600.
 Your PSAT score is meant to directly predict your SAT score.
-If you get a 1200 on the PSAT, you can expect that you'd get roughly the same if you took the SAT without further preparation.
+So if you get 1200 on the PSAT, you can expect to get roughly the same score if you took the SAT without further preparation.

-So why the different score ranges?
+Why the different score ranges, though?
 Because the PSAT is a little less challenging (so as to accommodate a lower grade level), a perfect score on the PSAT falls a little short of a perfect score on the SAT.

 It's also important to note that the amount of time and the number of questions for each section differ between the two tests.
-The SAT is slightly longer and has more questions, but the amount of time alloted per question is the same (except for Math, where you have a few seconds more for each PSAT question).
+The SAT is slightly longer and has more questions, but the amount of time allotted per question is generally the same.

 (230 minutes with essay)